 Many allergic reactions are mild, while others can be severe and life threatening.
 They can be confined to a small area of the body, or they may affect the entire body.
 The most severe form is called anaphylaxis or anaphylactic shock.
 Allergic reactions occur more often in people who have a family history of allergies.

-Substances that don't bother most people (such as venom from bee stings and certain foods, medications, and pollens) can trigger allergic reactions in certain people.
+Substances that don't bother most people (such as venom from bee stings and certain foods, medicines, and pollens) can trigger allergic reactions in certain people.

 First-time exposure may produce only a mild reaction.
 Repeated exposures may lead to more serious reactions.
 Once a person has had an exposure or an allergic reaction (is sensitized), even a very limited exposure to a very small amount of allergen can trigger a severe reaction.

 Most severe allergic reactions occur within seconds or minutes after exposure to the allergen.
 Some reactions can occur after several hours, particularly if the allergen causes a reaction after it has been eaten.
 In very rare cases, reactions develop after 24 hours.